Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 - More choices: Feta cheese, goat cheese, plant-based versions.

 It probably goes without saying, but this is a more or less recipe.
 We provided suggested amounts to estimate the nutritional information.
-But, you should adjust the ingredients to your tastes and toss in anything else you like too.
+However, adjust the ingredients to your tastes and toss in anything else you like.

 Speedy Ways to Cook Chicken

-To make chicken for this recipe fairly quickly, we suggest either cooking it in a pan or poaching it.
+To make chicken for this Spinach Walnut Strawberry Salad recipe reasonably fast, we suggest cooking it in a pan or poaching it.

 To cook in a skillet:

-Use chicken cutlets or breasts that aren't too thick or have been pounded thin.
-Heat a tablespoon of olive oil and and/or butter in a skillet over medium-high heat.
+Use chicken cutlets or breasts that aren't too thick or pounded thin.
+Heat a tablespoon of olive oil and/or butter in a skillet over medium-high heat.
 Season each side of the chicken with salt and pepper.
-Optionally, sprinkle a little paprika too for a little extra color.
+Optionally, sprinkle with paprika for a little extra color.
 Add chicken to the pan and cook for about 3-5 minutes on each side or until cooked through.